pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 $ go tool pprof -http 127.0.0.1:4001 profile.profile
 ```

-which will capture the profiling information for 45 seconds, and then provide a web view for the profiling result at `127.0.0.1:4001`, which contains the [flame graph](http://www.brendangregg.com/flamegraphs.html) of the execution and many more views that can help you diagnosis the performance bottleneck.
+The commands will capture the profiling information for 45 seconds, and then provide a web view for the profiling result at `127.0.0.1:4001`, which contains the [flame graph](http://www.brendangregg.com/flamegraphs.html) of the execution and more views that can help you diagnosis the performance bottleneck.

 Similarly, other runtime information can also be gathered through this end point, for example: